astronomer/airflow-guides/guides/scheduling-tasks.md

 Deploying a DAG with **`catchup=True`** can fit a use case, but consider using additional scheduling parameters for added safety.

-**`depends_on_past`**: When set to `True`, task instance will run chronologically sequentially, relying on the previously scheduled task instance to suceed before executing.
+**`depends_on_past`**: When set to `True`, task instance will run chronologically sequentially, relying on the previously scheduled task instance to succeed before executing.

 This will ensure sequential data loads, but may also stop progress if a job is left to run unmonitored.